Golla-UdayKiran/c-practice/README.md

   &#183; We will use <b>Code::Blocks</b> in our tutorial, which we believe is a good place to start.

   &#183; You can find the latest version of Codeblocks at <a href="http://www.codeblocks.org/">http://www.codeblocks.org/</a>.
-Download the mingw-setup.exe file, which will install the text editor with a compiler.</p>
+Download the <code>mingw-setup.exe</code> file, which will install the text editor with a compiler.</p>

 <h2>C Quickstart</h2>